2020 United States presidential election: Democratic Party

-Joe Biden became the presumptive nominee of the Democratic Party on June 5, 2020, when he secured enough delegates to ensure his nomination at the national convention.
-He was formally nominated at the convention on August 18.
+The Democratic Party chose its nominee in the 2020 Democratic Party presidential primaries.
+Joe Biden became the presumptive nominee of the Democratic Party on April 8, 2020, after senator Bernie Sanders of Vermont withdrew from the race.
+On June 5, 2020, Biden secured enough delegates to ensure his nomination at the national convention.
+Biden picked Kamala Harris as his vice-presidential nominee, and the ticket was formally nominated at the convention on August 18.